MH-Pro/AHAB/README.md

 ### Voice Commands
 The system is designed to accept voice commands such as:
 - "Turn on the lights."
-- "Set the thermostat to 72°F."
+- "Turn on the fan."
-- "Turn off the security system."
+- "Turn on the TV."

 ### Manual Control
 If you'd like, you can also manually control devices through the user interface or configuration files.